mangalam-research/wed/README.rst

 call because the OS was busy loading things into memory from swap.
 The solution is to run the test suites again.

+Another issue with running the tests is that wed uses ``setTimeout`` to do the validation work in a parallel fashion.
+(This actually simulates parallelism.)
+Now, browsers clamp timeouts to at most once a second for tests that are in background tabs (i.e. tabs whose content is not currently visible).
+Some tests want the first validation to be finished before starting.
+The upshot is that if the test tab is pushed to the background some tests will fail due to timeouts.
+The solution for now is don't push the tab in which tests are run to the background.
+Web workers would solve this problem but would create other complications so it is unclear whether they are a viable solution.

 Tests are of two types:

 * Not browser-dependent and therefore runnable outside a browser.
 We